fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 Ensure you have Node.js latest LTS version installed on your machine; you can get it from [nodejs.org](https://nodejs.org/).
 Using older versions of Node.js can lead to errors using the AssemblyScript compiler.

-Initialize a new Node.js project by running the following command in your favorite terminal.
+Initialize a new Node.js project by running the following command in your favorite terminal:

 ```bash
  npm init --yes
 ```

-Install the compiler as a development dependency
+Install the compiler as a development dependency:

 ```bash
    npm install --save-dev assemblyscript